kdyouri/cakephp-2.x_filter-plugin/README.md

 ## About ##

-Filter is a plugin for [CakePHP-2.x](http://cakephp.org/) that helps you to make data searching and filtering forms in a simpler and faster way, without loosing the paging, sorting or any other parameter effect.
+Filter is a plugin for [CakePHP-v2.x](http://cakephp.org/) that helps you to make data searching and filtering forms in a simpler and faster way, without loosing the paging, sorting or any other parameter effect.
 It send the filter conditions as URL parameter, witch gives the users the possibility to bookmark there pages with there desired filted data.

 ## Installation ##

-- Visit <http://github.com/kdyouri/cakephp-2.x_filter-plugin> and download the plugin.
+- Visit [the github repository](http://github.com/kdyouri/cakephp-2.x_filter-plugin) and download the plugin.
 - Put the files into your `app/Plugin/Filter/` or `plugins/Filter/` folder.
-- Don't forget to load the plugin. <http://book.cakephp.org/2.0/en/plugins/how-to-use-plugins.html>
+- Don't forget to load the plugin.
+[How to?](http://book.cakephp.org/2.0/en/plugins/how-to-use-plugins.html)
 - Add the `FilterComponent` to your controller.

 ## Usage ##